 Jury Instructions and Guide

-Members of the WSBA Construction Law Section prepared these sample construction law jury instructions and index as a courtesy, for section member use only.
+Members of the WSBA Construction Law Section prepared the sample Jury Instructions as a courtesy, for section member use only.
 The sample jury instructions and index have not been approved by the WSBA Board of Governors as official WSBA policy or documents and should not be identified or disseminated as such.
 The sample jury instructions and index do not constitute legal advice or recommendations and there is no substitute for careful review by attorneys and their clients.
 The drafters, the WSBA Construction Law Section, and the WSBA are not responsible for any use of the jury instructions and index.

 Treasurer: Jennifer Beyerlein